afishman/HidingTheSquid/README.md

 Welcome to the squid skin simulator!
 The code here can be used to generate the simulations from the paper: http://rsif.royalsocietypublishing.org/content/12/108/20150281

-Basically cephalopods are awesome, especially the way their skin rapidly changes colour. https://www.youtube.com/watch?v=PmDTtkZlMwM
+Cephalopods are awesome, especially the way their skin rapidly changes colour. https://www.youtube.com/watch?v=PmDTtkZlMwM

 The magic is in their chromatophores cells - https://www.youtube.com/watch?v=1pJPnZFSy5o - these little ones expand and contract to change the host's perceived skin colour.
-It would be really cool if one day we could mimic their chromomorphic wizardry into something wearable.
+Perhaps one day we could mimic their chromomorphic wizardry into something wearable.

-One way we could do that is to get a sheet of Dielectric Elastomer and coat it with a bunch of coloured electrodes to mimic the cells.
+Here we consider Dielectric Elastomer coated with a bunch of coloured electrodes that serve as the cells.
 Three independantly controlled artificial chromatophores have already been fabricated: https://www.youtube.com/watch?v=W2CgtJU3ckY

 By coordinating cell actuation in a cellular-automata like fashion, we can impose simple rules that yield complex patterns which propagate over the surface of the skin.